-A variety of medical conditions can cause hair loss, including:
+A variety of conditions can cause hair loss, including:

-- Alopecia areata.
-This disease occurs when the body's immune system attacks hair follicles — causing smooth, roundish patches of hair loss.
+- Patchy hair loss.
+This type of nonscarring hair loss is called alopecia areata (al-o-PEE-she-uh ar-e-A-tuh).
+It occurs when the body's immune system attacks hair follicles — causing sudden hair loss that leaves smooth, roundish bald patches on the skin.

 - Scalp infections.
-Infections, such as ringworm, can invade the hair and skin of your scalp, leading to hair loss.
+Infections, such as ringworm, can invade the hair and skin of your scalp, leading to scaly patches and hair loss.
 Once infections are treated, hair generally grows back.

 Other causes of hair loss